 To design something is to plan how something will work or function after it is built or made.
 Design is a cross between the creative, artistic, and technical fields.
 For those new to making banners, design sounds daunting.
 However, the design process can be entertaining once the basics are understood.
-This article will go over some primary parts of a Christmas banner, such as colors, images, borders and phrases.
+This article will go over some primary parts of a very Merry Christmas banner, such as colors, images, borders and phrases.
 To learn why these design components are important and what they communicate to viewers, keep reading.

 Color is one of the most important yet most underrated elements of design.
 It influences moods, thoughts, behaviors, and reactions.
 Although it may seem fine to choose basic Christmas colors and go on with the rest of banner design, do not underestimate the role of color.
 Colors evoke an emotional response—happy, sad, optimistic, serious, caution, candor—that works before someone starts reading.
 It is a dominant factor in first impressions and overall response to something.
 So, when it comes to Christmas banners, give some thought to what color choices say about a design.